-Employees must also be aware that the responsibility for maintaining the confidentiality of information continues outside of the workplace.
-Employees should not discuss confidential matters in public places, such as elevators, public transportation (including airplanes) or restaurants.
+Employees should not discuss confidential matters in public places, such as in elevators, on public transportation (including airplanes) or in restaurants.

 Employees shall comply with the legal requirements relating to records retention and with CP's Information, Security and Controls Policies and Standards.